Date: 16 September 2013. More Trolling Motors.

 encourage you to not do it without thinking carefully!
 These motors are actually designed for bass boats and

 the length of the shaft on the bigger units is quite long.
 The 30 has a

-30" shaft but I've seen them with 42" and goodness knows that's more than
+30" shaft but I've seen them with 42" and goodness knows that is more than

-You can lock them so the bullet part doesn't descend too
+You can lock them so the bullet part at the bottom does not descend too

-far but a better option should you opt for the bigger units would be to
+far but a better option should you select the bigger units would be to

 consider cutting off the shaft and shortening it.
 Be aware there are four